 When tragedy strikes, it’s important to grieve in an honest and healthy way.

-Sudden deaths, along with natural disasters, terror attacks and other tragedies, evoke a range of emotions in all of us.
-It’s normal to feel saddened, vulnerable, fearful of the future and overwhelmed by the helplessness you feel to comfort others or inflict change on a seemingly cruel world.
+Events like this one in Las Vegas, along with natural disasters, terror attacks and other tragedies, leave us reeling.
+It’s normal to feel vulnerable, fearful of the future and overwhelmed by the helplessness you feel to enact change on a seemingly cruel world.
 At times like these, it’s important to honor your feelings in an honest and healthy way.
 You might feel shock, sorrow, fear, anger, grief or any number of emotions.
 Through this time, there are a few things you can do to heal and help others heal:

 Please remember that the world in which we live is filled with love and beauty.
 As we struggle to understand events like these, it’s important that we, above all else, show kindness and acceptance to each other.
 From all of us at The Grief Girl, our prayers and love are with you.